A bokashi kitchen composting system is a really good way of transforming kitchen waste into nutrient-rich soil conditioner.

 Bokashi bran is also said to be a good feed supplement for horses.
 Apparently about 100g per day can improve digestion, re-balance the gut flora and boost the immune system.

-A useful book is *Bokashi Composting: Scraps to Soil in Weeks by Adam Footer.
+For more information, useful books are *Bokashi Composting: Scraps to Soil in Weeks by Adam Footer, and *Bokashi Composting by Michael O'Halloron.